 Local people are being encouraged to travel in a healthy and environmentally-friendly way to this year’s historic Whittlesea Straw Bear Festival in the English country of Cambridgeshire.
 They can do so by joining a guided family bike ride organised by Sustrans volunteer rangers.

 The origins of the festival are lost in the mists of time but after a 70 year hiatus it was revived in 1980, since when it has gone from strength to strength.
-During the festival a man dressed as the eponymous straw bear processes through the town stopping at various places for refeshment, accompanied by over 250 dancers, musicians and performers from all over the UK, as well as local townsfolk and visitors.
+During the festival a man dressed as the eponymous straw bear processes through the town stopping at various places for refeshment, accompanied by over 250 dancers, musicians and performers from all over the

 This year, rangers who help the sustainable transport charity Sustrans look after the cycling and walking routes in the area, are meeting at 10.30am on Saturday January 12 at the Key Theatre and will guide riders along National Cycle Network Route 63 to the festival at Whittlesey ( the modern day spelling of the town’s name).
 The ride will give anyone new to cycling or less confident in the saddle, an opportunity to enjoy beautiful views en route to the festival with rangers leading the ride at a leisurely pace.